dippynark/edgerouter-lite/README.md

 [cert-gen][8] script in the `matchbox` repository.
 Read [matchbox.d/etc/matchbox/README.md][9] for more details.

-You also need to ensure root SSH access to the EdgeRouter Lite assumed to be at ubnt.lukeaddison.co.uk:
+Ensure root SSH access to the EdgeRouter Lite assumed to be at ubnt.lukeaddison.co.uk:
 ```sh
 # configure ubnt authorized_keys